RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_reference/4_component/01_Task.en.md

 ![img](./img/task_host.png "task_host")

 - When "localhost" is selected
-script is run on the machine running WHEEL.
+script is run on the machine where the WHEEL server is running.
 - When other than "localhost" is selected
 ssh transfers the entire directory to the remote host, and script runs on the remote host.
-(When use job scheduler is set, described below, the job is submitted to the batch system.)
+(If use job scheduler is set, as described below, the script is submitted to the batch system as a job script.)

 ### use job scheduler
 Enables script execution when it is submitted to the batch system.